-11 Man vs. Machine: An investigation of speeding ticket disparities based on gender and race (2017) by Sarah Marx Quintanar
+&lt;sup>18 Man vs. Machine: An investigation of speeding ticket disparities based on gender and race (2017) by Sarah Marx Quintanar

-12 Driving while Black in suburban Detroit (2010) by Timothy Bates
+&lt;sup>19 Driving while Black in suburban Detroit (2010) by Timothy Bates

-13 Police stops, pretext, and racial profiling: Explaining warning and ticket stops using citizen self-reports (2008) by Kirk Miller
+&lt;sup>20 Police stops, pretext, and racial profiling: Explaining warning and ticket stops using citizen self-reports (2008) by Kirk Miller

-- When setting urban speed limits with broad authority, there are two common options from guidance and recent city speed limit changes: - Default citywide speed limit of 25 mph - Category speed limits with 20 mph on local residential streets and generally higher on more busy and connecting streets. - Success in changing speed limits in smaller cities has yet to be realized as they have been recent and have not yet reevaluated traffic conditions.
-However, success in larger cities such as Portland, Seattle, and Boston, have found success with the category speed limit approach. - The current speed limits do not reflect the expectations of residents, drivers, and other road users.
-The current speed limit is higher than most drivers are comfortable traveling and lowering it will support safety on those streets. - There is a correlation between a higher percentage of white residents and lower vehicle speeds in the city. - Historically, lowered speed limits occurred in more White and affluent neighborhoods or those neighborhoods over time have become Whiter than the city as a whole.
+- A majority of states have lower default speed limits than Minnesota.
+All of Minnesota's neighboring states have a 25 mph default urban speed limit. - The traditional approach of using 85th percentile speed to set speed limits is no longer considered the best practice for urban streets. - When setting urban speed limits with broad authority, there are two common options from guidance and recent city speed limit changes: - o Default citywide speed limit of 25 mph - Category speed limits with 20 mph on local residential streets and generally higher on more busy and connecting streets. - Success in changing speed limits in smaller cities has yet to be realized as they have been recent and have not yet re-evaluated traffic conditions.
+However, larger cities such as Portland, Seattle, and Boston, have found success with the category speed limit approach. - The current speed limits do not reflect the expectations of residents, drivers, and other road users.
+The current speed limit is higher than most drivers are comfortable traveling and lowering it will support safety on those streets. - There is a correlation between a higher percentage of White residents and lower vehicle speeds in the city. - Historically, lowered speed limits occurred in more White and affluent neighborhoods or those neighborhoods over time have become more White than the city as a whole.